-(IS-BAO 15.1.2; IS-BAO Internal Audit Manual; NBAA Management Guide 3.7)
+(FAR 135.431; AC 120-79A; IS-BAO 15.1.2 ARGUS Platinum 8.3; NBAA Management Guide 3.7)

 (Programs/Procedures) Defined quality assurance policies provide authority and assign responsibility for this effort.
 One individual should be assigned to oversee quality programs, as an additional duty.
-A quality assurance program like continuing analysis and surveillance system (CASS) can improve maintenance performance.
+Operators of aircraft with 9 or less passenger seats should have an effective internal quality audit program focused on maintenance operating efficiency.
+Operators of aircraft with 10 or more passenger seats must have a continuing analysis and surveillance system (CASS).
 CASS has four inseparable parts: Surveillance (auditing, data collecting), Analysis (risk assessment, root cause analysis), Corrective Action (prevention, counter measures), Follow-up (corrective action monitoring, verification).
-These parts line up perfectly with safety management activities, but take a quality assurance approach to aircraft maintenance.
-Set procedures for CASS, specific to your operation, should be followed in accordance with published company policy.
+These parts line up perfectly with safety management activities but take a quality assurance approach to aircraft maintenance.
+Defined procedures for CASS, specific to your operation, should be followed in accordance with published company policy.

-6. Is there an internal quality assurance system with effective oversight of all maintenance functional areas, including satellite organizations if applicable?
+6. Is there a defined internal quality assurance system with effective oversight of all maintenance functional areas, including satellite organizations if applicable?
 Are specific duties and responsibilities for the quality assurance system assigned?

-(IS-BAO 15.1; IS-BAO Internal Audit Manual; NBAA Management Guide 3.7)
+(FAR 135.431, AC 120-79A, IS-BAO 15.1; ARGUS Platinum 8.3; NBAA Management Guide 3.7)

 (Programs/Procedures) All operators should have a formal, documented internal audit program that examines each maintenance functional area, and verifies compliance with company policies and procedures, and FAA regulations.
 System complexity is dependent on operator size and scope.
 There should be no gap in the examination of maintenance activities by quality assurance activities.
 The objective is to verify all facets of maintenance performance and effectiveness.
+An internal evaluation program is not a substitute for CASS for 10 or more seat operators and would act as independent system.
+The IEP should be used to determine if the CASS is being performed and effective.
 Oversight of the operator's maintenance management duties and responsibilities should also be incorporated into the internal evaluation process.